dlindqu3/quoted-tapply/README.md

 - delete user's quotes on profile DONE
 - update user's quotes on profile DONE
 - fix profile image on quotes page DONE
-- fix reroutes on quotes, profile
+- fix reroutes on quotes, profile DONE
-- add CSS
+- add CSS DONE

+## questions
+1. Is there a better way to handle the protected routes given user/auth context than my method?
+How?

 ## problem/solution example